elkhaldaoui/MERN-API-E-COMMERCE/README.md

 EXPOSE 5000
 CMD [ "node", "server.js" ]``

-And here is an example Dockerfile for the client (React) component of the application:<br>
+And here is an example Dockerfile for the client (React) component of the application:

-``FROM node:10
+FROM node:10

-# Create app directory
+## Create derectoey

 WORKDIR /usr/src/app

-# where available
+## where available
-COPY package*.json ./

-RUN npm install<br>
+- RUN npm install

-If you are building your code for production<br>
+- If you are building your code for production :

-RUN npm ci --only=production<br>
+-> RUN npm ci --only=production

-# Bundle app source
+## Bundle app source

 COPY . .

 EXPOSE 3000